 When you need that last push of sensitivity to capture images in low light, you have to go for higher ISO film stocks like Portra 800, Cinestill 800t, and Ilford Delta 3200.

-Portra 800 and Lomo 800 are perfect films for shooting at sunrise and sunset when you need more sensitivity to capture detail in the shadows.
+Portra 800 and Lomo 800 are perfect films for shooting at sunrise and sunset when you need more sensitivity to capture detail in the shadows, but they’re not the greatest for use after dark.
 These films are daylight balanced, meaning they work best outdoors and under the sun.

 Under daylight or studio lighting, an 85c warming filter should be used with Cinestill 800t to create a proper white balance.
-The effect of not using the filter can be corrected in Lightroom, but the results are never quite as good.
+The blue cast in daylight from not using the filter can be corrected in Lightroom, but the results are never quite as good.

 Black and White films like Ilford Delta 3200 or Kodak P3200 do not need an ISO adjustment under tungsten lighting.